 In addition to simply observing the sun, NASA is using this observatory to get better at predicting solar activity.
 SDO aims to provide insights on the structure of the sun's magnetic field, as well as how energy is transferred from the sun into space.

-So far, SDO has captured high-resolution views of solar flares, provided more information on predicting magnetic activity, and even captured a planet going across the face of the sun (from the perspective of Earth.)
+So far, SDO has captured high-resolution views of solar flares, provided more information on predicting magnetic activity, and even captured two planets — Venus and Mercury – going across the face of the sun (from the perspective of Earth.)